mjbradvica/personal-website-articles/2024/full-encapsulation-in-ef.md

 }
 ```

-Entity Framework will now pass these properties into the object using the constructor every time it needs to be instantiated.
+Entity Framework will now pass these properties into the object using the constructor whenever it needs to be instantiated.

 ## Encapsulating Navigation and Complex Properties

 Navigation and Complex properties are not passed via a constructor, but rather EF will use reflection to allocate these when desired.
-However, unlike previous versions, you don't require a private setter or empty constructor anymore.
+However, unlike previous versions, you do not require a private setter or empty constructor anymore.

 ```csharp
 public class Airplane